 Major drivers of low and high incremental cost-effectiveness results for each comparison included utility values for progression and progression-free health states, cost per month of therapy, duration of treatment, and select adverse event costs.
 (Tornado diagrams and other results of scenario and sensitivity analyses are presented in Appendix E.) Combining gBRCA and non-gBRCA data for olaparib and niraparib in maintenance therapy resulted in higher cost-effectiveness estimates than in the base case (gBRCA only) populations for both PARP inhibitors.
-Use of the semi-Markov or partitioned survival method produced similar results (within 10% of our base-case findings) and the same general conclusions that other models have found (see Appendix Table E8).36 In probabilistic sensitivity analysis (Appendix Table E10), for the majority of treatment comparisons, there was less than a 1% chance that a PARP inhibitor was cost-effective at a threshold of \$150,000 per QALY.
+Use of the semi-Markov or partitioned survival method produced similar results (within 10% of our base-case findings) and the same general conclusions that other models have found (see Appendix Table E8).37 In probabilistic sensitivity analysis (Appendix Table E10), for the majority of treatment comparisons, there was less than a 1% chance that a PARP inhibitor was cost-effective at a threshold of \$150,000 per QALY.
 The exception was olaparib in the recurrent BRCA-mutated population, with an 52.5% chance of meeting a cost-effectiveness threshold of \$150,000 per QALY.

-Value-based Benchmark Prices
+Value-Based Benchmark Prices

-Our value-based benchmark prices for olaparib, rucaparib, and niraparib are presented in Table 20.
+Our value-based benchmark prices for olaparib, rucaparib, and niraparib are presented in Table ES11.
 The value-based benchmark prices for a drug are defined as the prices that would achieve incremental cost-effectiveness ratios of \$100,000 and \$150,000 per QALY gained.
 For the recurrent BRCA-mutated population, the assumed net price of olaparib (a 10% discount from WAC) would fall below the price required to achieve \$150,000 per QALY gained (8% discount) but above the price required to achieve \$100,000 per QALY (35% discount).
 The discounts required for rucaparib to meet the threshold prices are greater than the current assumed 10% discount from WAC.
-For the population with maintenance therapy for platinum-sensitive disease, the discounts required to meet the threshold prices for olaparib (in the gBRCA subgroup) and niraparib (in the gBRCA and non-gBRCA subgroups) are also greater than the current assumed 10% discount from WAC.
+For the population with maintenance therapy for platinum-sensitive disease, the discounts required to meet the threshold prices for olaparib (in the gBRCA subgroup), rucaparib (in the gBRCA+sBRCA subgroup) and niraparib (in the gBRCA and non-gBRCA subgroups) are also greater than the current assumed 10% discount from WAC.

 Table ES11.
-Value-based Benchmark Prices per Month of Ovarian Cancer Treatment, byPopulation
+Value-Based Benchmark Prices per Month of Ovarian Cancer Treatment, by Population

-Drug Name WAC per Month Net Price per Month† Price to Achieve \$100,000/QALY Price to Achieve \$150,000/QALY Discount from WAC to Reach Thresholds Olaparib \$13,679 \$12,310 \$8,930 \$12,587 8% to 35% Rucaparib \$13,940 \$12,546 \$5,091 \$7,007 50% to 63% Maintenance Therapy for Platinum-Sensitive Disease (gBRCA) Olaparib \$13,679 \$12,310 \$3,682 \$5,607 59% to 73% Niraparib \$14,965 \$13,468 \$3,952 \$6,437 57% to 74%
+Drug Name WAC per Month Net Price per Month† Price to Achieve \$100,000/QALY Price to Achieve \$150,000/QALY Discount from WAC to Reach Thresholds Recurrent BRCA-Mutated Population Olaparib \$13,679 \$12,310 \$8,930 \$12,587 8% to 35% Rucaparib \$13,940 \$12,546 \$5,091 \$7,007 50% to 63% Maintenance Therapy for Platinum-Sensitive Disease‡ Olaparib \$13,679 \$12,310 \$3,682 \$5,607 59% to 73% Niraparib \$14,965 \$13,468 \$3,952 \$6,437 57% to 74% Rucaparib \$13,940 \$12,546 \$3,053 \$4,817 65% to 78%

-N/A: Not available; QALY: quality-adjusted life year, WAC: wholesale acquisition cost; WAC as of August 23, 2017; † Assumed 10% discount from current WAC
+N/A: Not available; QALY: quality-adjusted life year, WAC: wholesale acquisition cost; WAC as of August 23, 2017 † Assumed 10% discount from current WAC. ‡Based on findings for gBRCA subgroup for olaparib and niraparib, and both gBRCA and somatic BRCA subgroup for rucaparib